aggrawal-ankur/gitbook/content/docs/build-process.md

 ```bash
 $ diff hello_cpp.i hello_gcc.i
 ```
-... two **immediate files** are generated but there is no output after diff, which indicates the files are identical.
+... two **expanded files** are generated but there is no output after diff, which indicates the files are identical.

 ## Compilation

-The compiler (cc1) processes the **preprocessed C source** and generate the assembly code for the targeted architecture.
+The compiler (cc1) processes the **preprocessed C source** and generates the assembly code for the targeted architecture.

 Compilation undergoes multiple steps including:

 - **Lexical analysis (or Tokenization)**, where the compiler reads the preprocessed source as a stream of characters and breaks it into tokens (identifiers, keywords, literals, punctuations, operators and operands).
-It strips white spaces and comments are already removed in preprocessing.
+It strips the white spaces and comments are already removed in preprocessing.
 - **Syntax analysis (or parsing)**, where these tokens are parsed according to the C grammar.
 The compiler generates a structured representation of the program, called **abstract syntax tree (AST)**.
-Syntax errors like *missing ;* are caught here.
+Syntax errors like *"a missing ;"* are caught here.
-- The AST undergoes **semantic analysis** where the compiler checks for language standards compliance, which includes type checking, use after declaration, scope and linkage rules, function signatures and returns, etc.
+- **Semantic analysis**, where the compiler verifies the AST's compliance with language standards, which includes type checking, use after declaration, scope and linkage rules, function signatures and returns, etc.
 - An **intermediate representation (IR)** is generated from the AST, which is easier to optimize.
 - The IR undergoes various **optimizations**, which can be controlled with the `-O` flag (-O0, -O1, -O2, -O3) etc.
 - The assembly code for the targeted architecture is generated.
-Instructions, calling mechanisms, register usage etc are managed here.
+Instructions, calling mechanisms, register usage, etc are managed here.
 This creates a `.s` file.
-- The assembly code may undergo some architecture-specific optimizations.
+- The assembly code may undergo some architecture-specific optimizations as well.

-Modern IDEs come with languages server protocols (or LSPs), which parses the opened source code and runs lexical, syntax and semantic analysis on the source in real-time.
-That's how VS Code flags the missing semi-colon or any language standard violation.
+Modern IDEs come with languages server protocols (or LSPs), which parse the opened source code and runs lexical, syntax and semantic analysis all in real-time.
+That's how any modern IDE flags the missing semi-colon or any language standard violation.

-We can invoke the compiler on the intermediate files generated previously,
+We can invoke the compiler on the expanded files generated previously,
 ```bash
 $ /usr/libexec/gcc/x86_64-linux-gnu/14/cc1 hello_cpp.i
 $ /usr/libexec/gcc/x86_64-linux-gnu/14/cc1 hello_gcc.i